InfoMatePL/InfoTracker/README.md

 - --graph-dir DIR        Folder with column_graph.json (required)
 - --out PATH             Output HTML path (default: <graph_dir>/lineage_viz.html) Open the generated `lineage_viz.html` in your browser.
 You can click a column to highlight upstream/downstream lineage; press Enter in the search box to highlight all matches.
+By default, the canvas is empty.
+Use the left sidebar to toggle objects on (checkboxes are initially unchecked).
 ## 📖 Selector Syntax

 InfoTracker supports flexible column selectors for precise impact analysis: